lucasvanlierop/website/source/_posts/read-only-containers.md

 With Docker all you have to do is mark the service as 'read only'.

 *Note that this example is for version 3 of the Docker Compose file format which can also be used for deploying to Docker Swarm.
-For the 'classic' Docker Compose version 2 format check the example below*
+For the 'classic' Docker Compose version 2 format check the example below.*

 ```yaml